claresudbery/clare-wiki-ably/pages/think/events/talks/useful-talk-tips.md

 - [My InSimpleTerms blog](https://insimpleterms.blog/category/presenting) (Presenting category)
 - There is a video available of me doing a whole talk on this topic.
 It's not currently publicly available but I'm happy to share it if you contact me (you can DM or @ me on Twitter).
+    - (Note for Clare: It's currently in MT google drive / for sharing and also in OneDrive / for sharing)

 ## Effective use of different presentation tools